PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 17:01:17
+Last updated: 2024-04-02 17:01:51
-Random Quote: The only true wisdom is in knowing you know nothing. - Isocrates
+Random Quote: If you're changing the world, you're working on important things.
+You're excited to get up in the morning. - Larry Page